NKWBTB/autoscholar/README.md

 ## Setup
 ### Install menotexport

 First, you need to get menotexport installed.

+Open terminal and move to your workspace

+Type `git init` followed by `git clone https://github.com/Xunius/Menotexport.git`

-For the installation of menotexport please follow this link: https://github.com/Xunius/Menotexport
+For more information about the installation of menotexport please follow this link: https://github.com/Xunius/Menotexport

+### Update files

 Open Menotexport folder and remove file `menotexport.py`